DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 Other notes:

-* CAB Functions do not get stored in the DCC++ EX CommandStation
+* CAB Functions do not get stored in the EX-CommandStation
 * Each group does not effect the other groups.
 To turn on F0 and F22 you would need to send two separate commands to the DCC++ EX CommandStation.
 One for F0 on and another for F22 on.

 Stationary Accessory Decoder & Turnout Commands